twentyOne2x/attnmarkets-docs/docs/users/for-creators-devs-and-ctos.md

 You have:

 - a token with real volume and a community,
-- creator or protocol fees coming in,
+- creator or protocol earnings coming in,
 - and a list of things you wish you could fund:
   - content,
   - features,